 Can I have a pet?

-No pets, including fish, are allowed in the residence halls at any time.
+No pets, including fish, are not allowed in the residence halls at any time.

 Can I bring a refrigerator?

-One fridge is allowed in each room and must be less than 40" high and no larger than 2.7 cubic feet.
+One fridge is allowed in each room and must be less than 40" high.

 What is the policy for automobiles?

 First year students may have vehicles on campus, provided they purchase a permit and are restricted to parking in the Kavanaugh Extension Lot or the Baroody Lot at all times.